-When you are first starting to sew, one of the first things you need to know is what the most common sewing terms mean.
-Here is are some of the sewing terms you are likely to come across in your first sewing projects.
+When you are first starting to sew, one of the first things you need to know is what the most common sewing terms and definitions mean.
+Here are some of the sewing terms you are likely to come across in your first sewing projects.

-Many of these sewing terms contain links to more detailed tutorials if you would like to learn more about sewing.
+Many of these sewing terms and sewing words contain links to more detailed tutorials if you would like to learn more about sewing.
+I have included pictures with the sewing terminology.

 Bias Tape (also known as Bias Binding)